thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

-As the name suggests, the `incrementLikes()` method accepts a `track` object and increments its `likes` counter.
-It does this by iterating over the elements in the `this.state.tracks` array and looking for the matching `track`.
-Once found, it creates a new entity by copying the properties of the `track` object and then the `{ likes: nextLikes }` object into an empty object.
-This technique creates an **immutable entity** or object whose state cannot be changed after it's created.
-Those it's a bit more work to manage, it has performance implications about knowing which to render.
-You'll study immutable data modeling later.
+As the name suggests, the `incrementLikes()` method increments the `likes` counter of a given `track` object.
+It does this by searching for a matching `track` object in the `this.state.tracks` array if an `<App />` component.
+Once found, it creates a new entity by copying the key-value pairs of the `track` object and then the `{ likes: nextLikes }` object into an empty object.
+The resulting new object is an entity with an incremented `likes` counter.

+The tactic of copying key-value pairs is part of a immutable data modeling strategy.
+An **immutable data model** is an entity or collection (e.g. object or array) whose state cannot be changed after it's created.
+Though it's a bit more work up front, an immutable data model for a stateful component can lead to significant performance gains when re-rendering a component hierarchy.
+You'll learn more about immutable data modeling later.

 In this example, the owner component's state flows to the owned component's props.
 There the props are combined with the presentation logic to render a new user interface.
 Then, the owned component's events change the owner component's state.
 Effectively, this is another form of one-way data binding.